Post

 This one has a story before the recipe.
 After I baked the Finnish blueberry pie in February, I asked my AI agent for similar recipes.
 The agent is my personal assistant with access to all my posts, training logs, and notes, so it knows what I have already cooked and what fits my taste.
 It suggested Swedish kladdkaka.
 I watched a few videos, liked how simple it looked, then ended up watching Why This Swedish Bakery Is a Local Favorite! on how a Swedish bakery opens in the morning and preps the cardamom buns.
 Sweden looked cool, so I booked a trip to Stockholm for end of May.

 In the meantime I went to Waitrose and bought the ingredients, then sat on them for weeks because I did not want to eat the whole cake by myself.
-Today, 2 May 2026, I left Notting Hill Farmers Market with my usual 30 eggs, spinach, and kale, and as I was carrying everything home I saw a group of cute girls.
-Asked where they were from.
-Sweden. 🇸🇪
+Today, 2 May 2026, I left Notting Hill Farmers Market with my usual 30 eggs, and other bits and bobs, and as I was carrying everything home I saw a group of girls notice my eggs.
+Thought they might be Swedish, asked where they were from, and yes they were 🇸🇪.
+Had a nice chat, and then remembered it was time to bake the Swedish Kladdkaka

 Why Kladdkaka